uwegeercken/datagenerator2/README.md

 ### Word lists
-Word lists allow to define values for certain categories such as "weekdays", "seasons", "car types", "first names", etc. the generator will randomly pick a value from the configured word lists.
+Word lists allow to define values for certain categories such as "weekdays", "seasons", "car types", "first names", etc. the generator (type=category) will randomly pick a value from the configured word lists.
 Word lists are simple text files where each row contains one value.
 As such all values of the word lists are treated as strings (even if you have a word list containing e.g numbers).

 Using word lists offers a few advantages: